scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 transaction.rollback();
 ```

-For details about how to handle exceptions in ScalarDB, see [Handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).
+For details about how to handle exceptions in ScalarDB, see [How to handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#how-to-handle-exceptions).